Search LoveHKFilm.com

 by Kozo:

-Possessing of the same Chinese language title as 1993's Crazy Love (the Loletta Lee Lai-Chun disrobing party), this popular sleaze-romp is basically a Category 3 version of the movie Big.
-Hot newcomer Chung Chun plays a girl named Peach, who ages 10 years from 8 to 18 thanks to a magic wish made under a magic tree.
-Put off at first, she puts her trust in her promiscuous sister, who’s eager to help her younger sister.
-Peach also befriends a local swimming instructor named Danny (Danny Wong), and through all this starts to discover the mysteries of adulthood (i.e. love, kissing, and the whole nine yards).
+Possessing of the same Chinese language title as 1993's Crazy Love (the Loletta Lee Lai-Chun disrobing party), The Fruit is Swelling is a popular sleaze-romp that's basically a Category III version of the movie Big.
+Hot newcomer Chung Chun plays a girl named Peach, who ages 10 years from 8 to 18 thanks to a wish made under a magic tree.
+Put off at first, she puts her trust in her promiscuous sister Lychee (Hung Hiu-Wan), who’s eager to help when she isn't getting laid.
+Peach also befriends a local swimming instructor named Danny (Danny Wong), and through her experiences starts to discover the mysteries of adulthood (i.e. love, kissing, and the whole nine yards).

 Availability: DVD (Hong Kong)